HP319193/prisme.ai/docs/docs/en/examples/form-genai.md

 ### YAML Configuration:

-- Use See code Section to see and edit the YAML that defines each field's properties, ensuring proper data capture and structure.
-You can see that it looks like :
+- Access the "See code" section to view and modify the YAML outlining each field's properties, guaranteeing accurate data capture and organization.
+This section reveals the YAML structure, exemplifying the setup for efficient field configuration.

 ```yaml
 slug: contact-us